AssemblyScript/website/src/compiler.md

                       the default 'Math' implementation used: --use Math=JSMath Can also be used to introduce an integer constant.
 --lowMemoryLimit      Enforces very low (<64k) memory constraints.
---zeroFilledMemory    Assume that imported memory is zero filled (requires --importMemory).
 ```

 ### Linking